Gayu-9993/100-Days-of-Code/Log.md

 **Thoughts:** The course content was easy.
 Project request was to develop a simple game of Rock Paper Scissors.
 I did one for that, and then tweaked it so I could keep playing for a while as compared to the 1 execution - 1 game format in the course solution.

+I also developed a code for hand-cricket..its a game that tries to mimic the essense of cricket.
+Please refer the rules file for more info.

 **Link to work:** https://github.com/VivekMannava/100-Days-of-Code/tree/main/Day%204